 While stevia is a no-calorie sweetener, you shouldn’t take advantage of that fact to eat tons of sweet treats instead of nutrient-dense foods.
 All pregnant women should eat a balanced diet that’s high in vitamins and minerals!
 It is always best to get as much protein, complex carbs, fiber, and healthy fats as you can with every meal.

-Aim sweet treats in moderation, and focus on tuning into what your body really needs at the time.
+Aim for sweet treats in moderation.
+And focus on tuning into what your body really needs at the time.
 And, while you’re at it, head over to THIS article to find out which are the 7 most common food pregnancy myths!

 Check with your doctor + dietitian for a recommended daily dosage of stevia.

 Although stevia is generally recognized as safe to use during pregnancy, you should still limit your intake of this sweetener.
-Since there’s no actual conclusive research on how much stevia pregnant women can safely include in their diets, it’s best to talk to your doctor and dietitian about it.
-They’re the best professional resource who can work with you to figure out what’s right for your pregnancy journey!
+Since there’s no conclusive research on how much stevia pregnant women can safely include in their diets, it’s best to talk to your doctor and dietitian about it.
+They’re the best professional resource who can work with you to figure out what’s right for your pregnancy journey and lactation period.

 Stevia may alter your gut bacteria.